Please send me information about this trip

 Day 1: Cusco - Chachabamba - Winaywayna - Machu Picchu - 12 KM

 Adios team will pickup from your hotel and begin 2 hour drive to the Ollantaytambo train station, where we board the train.
 The train winds us through the mountains and cloud forests with breathtaking scenery until it stops in the jungle at Km 104, the starting point of our trek.
 After crossing the Urubamba river on a footbridge, we check in with park rangers at the control point, then continue our hike to the archaeological site of Chachabamba, with an elevation of 2150m.
 From here we ascend a hill for about 2 hours until we reach a beautiful secluded waterfall and in a few more minutes, will arrive at the fascinating archaeological site of Wiñaywayna 2650 m (8,694.23 ft).
 After we explore the ancient ruins. we continue to hike through the semitropical cloud forest area, until we cross over the mountain through Intipunku (The Sun Gate) to get our first glimpse of Machu Picchu.
 After a short hike down, we enjoy the afternoon before we descend by bus to Aguas Calientes for a comfortable night in our luxury hotel.

 Day 2: Machu Picchu - Cusco

-After an early breakfast, we will take the shuttle bus up to Machu Picchu to enjoy the magic of the morning light and a private, guided tour.
-After your guided tour, you return to Aguas Calientes by bus, then on to Ollantaytambo by train where our driver will be waiting.
+After an early breakfast, we will take the shuttle bus up to Machu Picchu to enjoy the magic of the morning light and a private, guided tour which can take up to 3-4 hours.
+After your guided tour, you return to Aguas Calientes by bus, stopping for lunch if time permits, then board the train to Ollantaytambo where Adios driver will be waiting.
 Continue to Cusco by private vehicle.
-With advance notice, we can make arrangements for you to spend one more day in Aguas Calientes and defer your return to Cusco at no extra cost (unless you want us to book the hotel.)
+With advance notice, we can make buy tickets to hike Huayna Picchu if available.
+Add $85 USD per person.

 Frequently Asked Questions